 I obtained my Ph.D. in Social Psychology from the University of Colorado Boulder, where I worked with Dr. Leaf Van Boven in the Environment, Decision-making, Judgment, and Identity (EDJI) Lab.
-My research investigates how people make judgments and decisions in social and political contexts, with a particular focus on the development of trust and cooperation across competing groups.

 Risk Perceptions of Wildfire Smoke & Downstream Protective Health Behaviors